argilla-io/biome-text/README.md

 python -m pip install .[testing]
 ````

-Then you must build statics web resources:
+Then you must build static web resources for the explore UI to work:
 ````shell script
 cd ui
 npm install